-Texan barbecue is just one of many types of cuisine born out of indigenous and immigrant traditions.
+Texas barbecue is just one of many types of cuisine born out of indigenous and immigrant traditions.
 This BBQ style is hardly monolithic and varies from region to region.
 Texas barbecue is best described as genuine hospitality meets smoked brisket, plate ribs, pork, and beef sausage.
 You’ll also find mustard-rich potato salads, slaw, white bread, okra, ranch beans, and creamed corn on the menu.
 Whether you serve your Q with fresh pickles, collard greens, or pecan pie, trust that it will be a delicious experience.

-- Central Texas Barbecue: Is made up of amazing brisket and beef ribs are seasoned with SPG (salt, pepper, garlic), then cooked low and slow over indirect heat.
+- Central Texas Barbecue: Is made up of amazing brisket and beef ribs seasoned with SPG (salt, black pepper, and garlic powder), then cooked low and slow over indirect heat.
 If you’re ever in Austin, you’ll know what we mean!

-- In East Texas, it’s all about the tenderness.
-Here you’ll find fall off the bone pork ribs and moist, tender brisket sandwiches.
+- In East Texas, it’s all about tenderness.
+Here you’ll find fall-off-the-bone pork ribs and moist, tender brisket sandwiches.

-- South Texas is home to Tex-Mex traditions like carne asada and barbacoa.
-At the same time,
+- South Texas is home to Tex-Mex pit-cooking cuisines like carne asada and barbacoa.

 According to Texas pitmasters, smoked beef brisket is the ultimate barbecue art form.
-This comprehensive how-to guide will walk you through the steps for perfecting this popular barbecue staple.
+This comprehensive how-to guide will walk you through the steps for perfecting this popular Texan staple.
 Our method will yield a tender, juicy, perfectly smoked brisket.
 So, if you’re looking for a Texas-style brisket recipe, grab some wood chips, butcher paper, and let’s get ready to roll!

 If you’ve ever visited or lived in Texas, you know that creamed corn is a big deal.
 Why wouldn’t it be?
 It’s rich and creamy, with the perfect sweet crunch of corn.
-If you’re hosting a barbecue or making Sunday dinner, you need to add this creamed corn recipe to your lineup.
+Add this side dish to your BBQ menu or serve it as part of a delicious Sunday dinner.

 This Texas barbecue sauce has a deep, rich flavor that goes well with beef.
 The best part about this sauce is that it isn’t overly sweet, and there are options to make it completely sugar-free!
-I recommend giving this robust Texas-style barbecue sauce a try next time you smoke a brisket.
+We recommend serving this robust Texas-style BBQ sauce with smoked brisket.
 You’ll be glad you did!

 Smoked Beef Plate Ribs are tender, beefy, and mouthwatering.
-These flavorful beef plate ribs are seasoned with salt, pepper, and garlic and pack a generous helping of meat per bone.
-Each of these smoked beef ribs will feed two people, as they can weigh 1-2 pounds each.
+These flavorful beef plate ribs are seasoned with a flavorful dry rub and pack a generous helping of meat per bone.
+Each of these smoked beef ribs will feed two people and can weigh 1-2 pounds each.
 Wow!
 Get your smoker ready for this one.

-A homemade Texas potato salad recipe combines creamy mayonnaise, tart mustard, and a kick of pickled jalapenos.
-Truly a delicious homemade side dish that is perfect for potlucks and BBQs.
+An easy, homemade Texas potato salad dressed in creamy mayonnaise, tart mustard, and a spicy kick of pickled jalapenos.
+Truly a delicious side dish for potlucks, BBQs, and weeknight meals.